Home > HVAC > 4 Signs Your Heat Pump Reversing Valve Is Bad

-There’s nothing more frustrating than switching your thermostat to “cool” on the first hot day of the year, only to be met with a blast of warm air.
-The same goes for expecting heat in the winter and getting nothing but a cold draft.
-When your heat pump gets stuck in the wrong mode, the culprit is often a small but critical component called the reversing valve.
+It’s the first hot day of the year, and you switch your thermostat to “cool” only to get a blast of warm air.
+Or maybe you’re expecting heat in the winter and get a cold draft instead.
+When your heat pump gets stuck in the wrong mode, the culprit is often a small but critical component: the heat pump reversing valve.
 This part is the traffic cop of your system, directing refrigerant to either heat or cool your home.
-When it fails, your year-round comfort system is stuck doing only half its job.
-This guide will walk you through the common signs of a failing valve, what you can check yourself, and why a professional heat pump reversing valve repair is the safest and most effective solution.
+When it fails, your comfort system is stuck doing only half its job.
+Here, we’ll cover the common signs of a failing valve and why a professional heat pump reversing valve repair is your safest solution.

 Key Takeaways